Configuration Guide

 MCP Configuration (Optional)

-Enable Built-in MCP by providing a runtime config file and setting VR_MCP_CONFIG_PATH.
+Enable Built-in MCP by providing a runtime config file on the active entrypoint.

 Minimal Setup